 April 12, 2019

 The word saint conjures up images of superstar Christians revered for their spectacular acts and otherworldly piety.
 But when we take a closer look at the lives of these spiritual heavyweights, we learn that they also experienced struggle, doubt, and heartache.

-Karen Wright Marsh is executive director and co-founder of Theological Horizons, a university ministry since 1991 that has advanced theological scholarship at the intersection of faith, thought, and life.
-Karen directs daily programs, writes resources and curriculum, teaches weekly classes, mentors students, leads the staff, and speaks at retreats, churches, and campus ministries.
+Karen Wright Marsh is executive director and co-founder of Theological Horizons, a university ministry at the University of Virginia since 1991 that has an advanced theological scholarship at the intersection of faith, thought, and life.
+In her role, Karen directs daily programs, writes resources and curriculum, teaches weekly classes, mentors students, leads the staff, and speaks at retreats, churches, and campus ministries.
 She holds degrees in philosophy and linguistics from Wheaton College and the University of Virginia.
-She recently published, Vintage Saints and Sinners; 25 Christians Who Transformed My Faith.
+She recently published Vintage Saints and Sinners; 25 Christians Who Transformed My Faith.
 Karen lives in Charlottesville, Virginia, with her husband, Charles Marsh.